kubeedge/kubeedge/docs/proposals/EdgeSite.md

 ## Advantages
 With the integration, the following can be enabled

-1. Full controlle Kubernetes cluster at edge
+1. Full control of Kubernetes cluster at edge
 2. Light weight control plane and agent
 3. Edge worker node autonomy in case of network disconnection/reconnection
 4. All benefits of edge computing including latency, data locality, etc.